 The FTSE 100 vs FTSE 250

-Anyone vaguely familiar with the UK financial markets will have heard of the FTSE 100.
+Anyone vaguely familiar with the UK financial markets is likely to have heard of the FTSE 100.
 But what about the FTSE 250?
-What are the differences between the FTSE 100 vs FTSE 250?
+What is the difference between FTSE 100 and FTSE 250?
 Which is the better investment?
-In this article, we will answer these questions and more!
+In this article, we will take a detailed look at the FTSE 100 vs FTSE 250 and demonstrate how to invest in both!

 Table of Contents